tamirscherf/Rat_features_extraction/Tagger/README.md

+I received frames out of a video of a rat in an arena.
+Tagging those frames was required.
+I implemented a GUI using matlab tools.
+From each frame the next information was extracted:

 Location (X,Y) of the tail base, neck base and nose.

 Body Angle, calculated as the angle between the tale base and neck base with respect to the horizontal axis.

 Head Angle, calculated similarly with neck base and nose.

 Hard image / Normal image, a binary tag, was taken for future use.